 When people think about potential sources of injury at an amusement park they typically first consider the most aggressively-styled and intimidating rides.
 Thus, when people think about injury risks at a theme park or amusement park, their mind will typically first consider major rollercoasters with aggressive loops, swoops, corkscrews, and drops.
 For other people, perhaps the immense height of a “Fire-fall” style ride comes to mind.
 However, the truth of the matter is that injury can occur on any ride in a theme park.
+In fact, injuries and deaths at amusement parks may occur more often than you would think.

 In a recent accident at a Phoenix-area amusement park, a 12-year-old boy suffered catastrophic injuries after he fell from a log flume ride attraction at the Castles N’ Coasters amusement park in Phoenix, Arizona.
 The boy’s injuries reportedly include a cracked skull and was placed in a medically induced coma.
 The boy suffered these injuries after apparently leaving his seat on the ride, getting caught on the log-style boat, and then being dragged approximately 30 feet by the boat from the top of the flume course.
 The boy underwent two hours of brain surgery to address his traumatic brain injury (TBI).
 The family has stated that they don’t know if he will ever be the same again, but in the best case, recovery could take 18 months.